 These activity guides will help you lead Red Cross activities.
-No matter what activity you choose, get in touch with your local Red Cross chapter or Service to the Armed Forces (SAF) station.
-The Red Cross can provide you with helpful resources and guidelines to make your activity a success!
-Find your local chapter here!
+No matter which activity you choose, get in touch with your local Red Cross chapter or Service to the Armed Forces (SAF) station.
+The Red Cross can provide you with helpful resources and guidelines to make your activity a success.
+Find your local chapter here.

 Download your activity guide here: